-POPLA (Parking On Private Land Appeals)
+POPLA (Parking on Private Land Appeals)

-- 22.14 Drivers and keepers may appeal against a parking charge to POPLA - 22.15 POPLA operates under its own code of practice which includes: - its remit and jurisdiction - the processes for lodging and defending an appeal - the timetable for the appeals processes - the grounds for appeal - the burden and standard of proof required by the parties to the appeal - the degree to which both parties are bound by its decisions - · details of its annual report. - 22.16 You must keep to the processes and other requirements of POPLA, as set out in their Code of Practice and elsewhere. - 22.17 If POPLA decides that you have failed to demonstrate that a parking charge should be upheld, in whole or in part, you must follow its decision.
+- 22.14 Drivers and keepers may appeal against a parking charge to POPLA but a keeper cannot make an appeal concerning the same incident if the driver has already appealed. - 22.15 POPLA operates under its own set of processes which include: - its remit and jurisdiction - the processes for lodging and defending an appeal - the timetable for the appeals processes - · the grounds for appeal - the burden and standard of proof required by the parties to the appeal - the degree to which both parties are bound by its decisions

-- 22.18 You may not continue with a claim for debt-recovery against a driver, keeper or hirer if POPLA has decided against you and grants the appeal. - 22.19 If POPLA directs you to reconsider a decision you have made to reject a challenge, you must do so and tell them the outcome. - 22.20 If POPLA rejects the appeal you may continue to recover the parking charge.
+- details of its annual report. - 22.16a You must keep to the processes and other requirements of POPLA, as set out on their website and elsewhere. - 22.16b Witness Statements were introduced as an alternative to the provision of a full/redacted landowner contract within a POPLA Evidence Pack and as such these Statements should be signed by a representative of the landowner or his agent. - 22.16c It is a clear requirement of POPLA that evidence packs are sent to the appellant at the same time as they are sent to POPLA.
+Failure to do this will be considered a Sanctionable Breach of the Code. - 22.17 If POPLA decides that you have failed to demonstrate that a parking charge should be upheld, in whole or in part, you must follow its decision. - 22.18 You may not continue with a claim for debt-recovery against a driver, keeper or hirer if POPLA has decided against you and grants the appeal. - 22.19 If POPLA directs you to reconsider a decision you have made to reject a challenge, you must do so and tell them the outcome. - 22.20 If POPLA rejects the appeal you may continue to recover the parking charge.